l7mp/learning-go/99-labs/07-service-mesh/README.md

 ### Fault injection

-We have already seen how useful handy Istio's fault injection can be for testing the resilience of our web app.
+We have already seen how useful Istio's fault injection can be for testing the resilience of a web app.
 For instance, the below will add a policy to fail every 10th requests to the `/api/list` API endpoint of the key-value store, which, recall, is used by the web app to clear the balances:

 ``` yaml
 apiVersion: networking.istio.io/v1alpha3